Merrill Lynch makes big changes in managed account program

 Rather than toggling among them or shoe-boxing clients into particular programs for the sake of simplicity, the brokers will be able to build customized portfolios using various managers and allocations.

-Merrill also said it will have a “unified” fee structure tied to the mix of services and products clients use throughout its parent, Bank of America (BAC.N).
+Merrill also said it will have a “unified” fee structure tied to the mix of services and products clients use throughout its parent, Bank of America.
 Fees are currently tied to individual programs.

 Out of about $438 billion of assets in Merrill’s managed account programs at the end of March, $139 billion were in accounts over which brokers had discretion, $184 billion in accounts where they must first get investment approval from clients, and the rest in separately managed accounts, wrap accounts and traditional brokerage accounts.